 Is your school aware of the procedures or dealing with allegations of abuse against members of staff and volunteers?
 The procedures can be downloaded from the BSCB website at

 Training on the management of allegations is available through the BSCB training programme.
-To apply for this course contact Jenni Whitehead Tel: 01274 385726.
+To apply for this course contact Education Safeguarding Tel: 01274 437043

 Is the chair of the Governing Body aware of their responsibility for liaising with the lead officer for managing allegations and other agencies, in the event of an allegation of abuse being made against the Headteacher?

-offered through a two day course run by Jenni Whitehead.
-To secure a place on this training, named persons should apply through the EB courses desk.
-Tel: 01274 385822.
+Designated Safeguarding Leads are required to attend training for the role.
+In Bradford DSL training is offered through a two day course run by Education Safeguarding team.
+To secure a place on this training, named persons should apply through BSO or see

-Named persons are required to update their child protection training every two years.
-They may do this by attending a refresher course or by attending one of the multi agency courses provided by the Bradford Safeguarding Children Board (BSCB).
-To find out
+Designated Safeguarding Lead are required to update their child protection training every two years.
+They may do this by attending a refresher course or by attending one of the multi-agency courses provided by the Bradford Safeguarding Children Board (BSCB).

-Has the Named Person delivered or arranged for Basic Awareness training for all staff within the last three years?
+Has the DSL delivered or arranged for Basic Awareness training for all staff within the last three years?

 Schools can ask staff to undertake the BSCB online basic awareness training.
 This training is free to Bradford schools and can by accessed through the BSCB website.